pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/wificx/ns-wificx-wifi_station_capabilities.md

 ### -field MSCSSupported

-Indicates whether Microsoft Cluster Service (MSCS) is supported.
+A BOOLEAN that indicates whether the driver supports Mirrored Stream Classification Service (MSCS).

 ### -field DSCPToUPMappingSupported

-Indicates whether Differentiated Services Code Point (DSCP) to User Priority (UP) QoS Mapping is supported.
+A BOOLEAN that indicates whether the driver supports QoS Mapping (Differentiated Services Code Point (DSCP) to User Priority (UP) Mapping).

 ### -field MaxNumConfigurableActionFrameWakePatterns

-The number of action frame wake patterns that the device supports.
+The maximum number of action frame wake patterns that the device supports.
+Drivers must set **MaxNumConfigurableActionFrameWakePatterns** to at least:
+* **1** to support MSCS.
+* **2** to support DSCP to UP mapping.

+If **MaxNumConfigurableActionFrameWakePatterns** is less than the minimum value required for each feature, the OS will disable the feature.

 ## -remarks